boscoh/inmembrane/customization.md

 # Customization of _inmembrane_

+By default, _inmembrane_ will run the gram-positive protocol using remote web services for the analysis (and HMMER locally) without requiring any additional configuration.

-All adjustable parameters of the running of _inmembrane_ have been collected in a parameters file, which is typically stored in the `inmembrane.config`.
-On the first use of the program, when no such `inmembrane.config` is found, a default `inmembrane.config` will be generated, otherwise existing `inmembrane.config` will be used.
+On the first use of the program, a default `inmembrane.config` configuration file will be generated, otherwise existing the existing `inmembrane.config` will be used.
+This file contains all the user adjustable parameters (as a Python dictionary).
+To run the gram-negative protocol, use locally installed copies of SignalP/LipoP/TMHMM or tweak the external loop threshold, you may want to edit the configuration file to your needs.

 The default parameters are as following, they will be explained in sections below: